South America

 - Vaccinations

 What makes the Center unique is its intercultural approach.
-By integrating traditional Wayuu healing practices with modern medicine, the center respects indigenous customs while providing effective, high-quality care.
+By integrating traditional Wayuu healing practices with conventional medicine, the Center will respect and reflect indigenous customs while providing effective, high-quality care.

 From Crisis to Change: A New Healthcare Landscape